-The full form of TDS is 'Total Dissolved Solids'.
-The meaning of TDS in water is that it is a measure of how much dissolved solids or chemicals there is in water.
-TDS is a technical term used to give a measure of the amount of dissolved matter in the water.
-The definition for TDS is the weight of total dissolved solids in one million parts of the weight of the water containing the salts.
+TDS stands for 'Total Dissolved Solids'.
+TDS in water means the amount of dissolved solids or chemicals in a unit weight of water.
+The definition for TDS is the weight of total dissolved solids in one million parts of the water containing the dissolved salts.
 TDS is usually expressed as 'ppm' which stands for 'parts per million' or as 'milligrams per liter' (mg/L).
-Expression of TDS as 'milligrams per liter' (mg/L) is a very, very close approximation, since 1 Liter of water with dissolved solids will not strictly be exactly equal to 1Kg.
-1 Kg per liter is the weight of distilled water without any dissolved salts.

-To give an example of how water TDS is calculated: Assume there is 1 Kg of water and this one kilogram of water contains dissolved salts, say 100 mg of Sodium Chloride, 50 mg of Calcium bi Carbonate, 25 mg of Magnesium Chloride and 25 mg of Calcium Chloride.
-The total weight of all the salts together weighs 200 mg (100+50+25+25).
-The weight of water is 1Kg which is equal to 1000 grams which is the same as a million milligrams.
-So the 1 Kg of water contains 200mg of salts.
-By the definition of TDS, the TDS of this water is 200 ppm or 200 mg/L
+We will demo how water TDS is calculated with an example: Assume there is 1 Kg of water containing dissolved salts, say 100 mg of Sodium Chloride and 100 mg of Calcium Chloride making a total weight of 200 grams of dissolved salts.
+The weight of water with dissolved solids is 1Kg = 1000x1000 mg or one million milligrams.
+So the 1 Kg of water containing 200mg of salts has a TDS of 200 ppm or 200 mg/L

-The World Health Organization or WHO and most of the governments around the world has set an upper limit for the TDS - Total Dissolved Solids of non-toxic salts in water to 500 ppm (parts per million) or 500 milligrams per liter of water.
-Most of our Public supplied water is safe with regards to TDS, but it is a good idea to check.
+The World Health Organization (WHO) and most Governments around the world has set an upper limit for TDS in water at 500 ppm (parts per million) or 500 milligrams per liter of water.
+So drinking water containing below 500 ppm TDS is safe for drinking.
+The ideal TDS for drinking water is between 200 and 300ppm.
+Most of our Public supplied tap water is safe with regards to TDS, but it is a good idea to check.

 Other common abbreviations used with water purifier